Krakenar/Krakenar/backend/README.md

 - `ADMIN_BASE_PATH`: the base path of the administration interface.
 Defaults to `admin`.
 - `AUTHENTICATION_ACCESS_TOKEN_LIFETIME_SECONDS`: the default lifetime of access tokens, in seconds.
 Defaults to `300` (5 minutes).
 - `AUTHENTICATION_ACCESS_TOKEN_TYPE`: the token type of access tokens.
 Defaults to `at+jwt`.
 - `AUTHENTICATION_ENABLE_BASIC`: a boolean value indicating whether or not to enable Basic authentication.
 API keys should be preferred in Production environment for security purposes.
+Defaults to `false`.
 - `CACHING_ACTOR_LIFETIME`: the lifetime of cached actors.
 A string representing a [TimeSpan](https://learn.microsoft.com/en-us/dotnet/api/system.timespan?view=net-9.0), ex.: `3.00:00:00` (3 days) or `00:15:00` (15 minutes).
 - `DATABASE_APPLY_MIGRATIONS`: a boolean value indicating whether or not to apply database migrations on application startup.
 Manually applying SQL Scripts should be preferred in Production environment for data safety purposes.
 Defaults to `false`.
 - `DATABASE_PROVIDER`: the database provider to use.
 Its value should be one of the `DatabaseProvider` enumeration value.